Want to bring the

 You don’t need an idea to start.
 Participants compete in local events organized in cities, countries and on campuses around the world.
-Regional and national programs are hosted world-wide and winners of these events get to spend 8-weeks living, working, learning and playing in a castle in the UK.
+Regional programs are hosted world-wide and winners of these events get to spend 8-weeks living, working, learning and playing in a castle in the UK.
 If you can’t make any of our in-person events, we also have a wild-card round which takes place virtually – everything happens in person, because that’s how you create entrepreneurs.
 If your university doesn’t host an on-campus round or you would just rather apply into a regional round, please apply using any of the links on this page.
 Regional events host on-campus winners and teams from around the world, so feel free to apply anywhere, not just the city closest to you.
-In 2018, we are hosting regional final events in: Boston, San Francisco, London, Dubai, Shanghai, Toronto, Mexico City, Quito, Bogota, Melbourne, Lagos, Nairobi, Cairo, Tunisia, Kuala Lumpur and Singapore and on-line.
-Winning start-ups from each city move onto the Hult Prize Accelerator for the summer before attending the President Bill Clinton hosted global finals at the United Nations, which take place in September, during UNGA.
+In 2018, we are hosting regional final events in over 25 countries which you can see in our official Regionals Page.
+Winning start-ups from each city move onto the Hult Prize Accelerator for the summer before attending the President Bill Clinton hosted global finals at the United Nations, which take place in September, during UNGA in NY.
 The Hult Prize is the official kick-off to UN GLOBAL GOALS WEEK, so it’s the perfect place to pitch for a million dollars.
-Collectively, more than one-hundred thousand students around the world, representing more than 150 countries participate in the Hult Prize and spend over 10 million man-hours on solving the world’s most pressing issues.
+Collectively, more than one-million students around the world, representing more than 150 countries participate in the Hult Prize and spend over 50 million man-hours on solving the world’s most pressing issues.
 Tens of thousands more students organize various trainings and programming throughout the years.
 Through crowdsourcing, training, mentorship and funding, the Hult Prize seeks to build and launch the next wave of social entrepreneurs, all of whom are poised to change the world….
 Ready?

 Who can participate?